ClaudeBot/ClaudeBot/README.md

 This version is designed to protect and serve the great people of [FyreChat IRC #sandbox](http://fyrechat.net/) (using [Hubot IRC adapter](https://github.com/nandub/hubot-irc)); and to be deployed on [Heroku](http://www.heroku.com).

 The original, generated Hubot `README` can be found [here](https://github.com/github/hubot/blob/master/src/templates/README.md).
-Additional documentation can be found [hubot's GitHub](https://github.com/github/hubot/tree/master/docs).
+Additional documentation can be found [Hubot's GitHub](https://github.com/github/hubot/tree/master/docs).

 ## Features